kef0/TelMap/README.md

 You can use multiple coordinates to scan a large size, for this you need to create a text file with the coordinates written in a column.

+At the end of the scan, the script will create a text file with the information.

 ![image](https://github.com/kef0/TelMap/assets/45327810/94ce40a2-d723-411b-bf54-c87d6f0db854)